barryclark/jekyll-now/_posts/2021-04-19-Stream-of-First-Person-Consciousness.md

 layout: post
 author: Savannah Pobre
 excerpt_separator: <!--excerpt-->
-title: Stream of First Person Consciousness--A Look at Three of William Faulkner's Works
+title: Stream of First Person Consciousness - A Look at Three of William Faulkner's Works
 ---

 ## The Visualization of the Network